lagentefuerte/Practica-Algoritmos-IA/README.md

-# 🤖 Práctica 1 - Algoritmos de Búsqueda en Inteligencia Artificial
+# 🤖 Practice 1 - Search Algorithms in Artificial Intelligence

-Este repositorio contiene la implementación de dos algoritmos fundamentales en el campo de la Inteligencia Artificial: **A\*** y **Minimax**, desarrollados como parte de la asignatura de Inteligencia Artificial del Grado en Ingeniería de la Ciberseguridad.
+This repository contains the implementation of two fundamental algorithms in the field of Artificial Intelligence: **A\*** and **Minimax**, developed as part of the Artificial Intelligence course in the Bachelor's Degree in Cybersecurity Engineering.

-📅 Mayo 2024
+📅 May 2024
-👨‍💻 Autores: Martín Díaz Benito Álvarez y Juan Carlos Sastre García
+👨‍💻 Authors: Martín Díaz Benito Álvarez and Juan Carlos Sastre García

 ---

-## 📌 Descripción
+## 📌 Description

-La práctica se divide en dos partes principales:
+The project is divided into two main parts:

-### 🔍 Algoritmo A\*
+### 🔍 A\* Algorithm

-- Implementación desde cero en Python.
+- Custom implementation in Python.
-- Simulación de un problema de pilas con bloques (A, B, C).
+- Simulation of a stack-based block problem (A, B, C).
-- Uso de heurísticas para calcular el número de bloques desordenados.
-- Visualización del árbol de búsqueda con NetworkX.
-- Gestión de estados visitados y generación de sucesores.
+- Use of heuristics to estimate the number of misplaced blocks.
+- Search tree visualization using NetworkX.
+- State tracking and successor generation.

-### ♟️ Algoritmo Minimax
+### ♟️ Minimax Algorithm

-- Simulación de un juego entre dos fichas (A y B) en un tablero lineal de 5 posiciones.
-- Evaluación de estados terminales con una función heurística.
-- Generación recursiva del árbol de juego hasta profundidad 6.
-- Alternancia entre turnos de MAX y MIN.
+- Simulation of a two-player game with pieces A and B on a 5-position linear board.
+- Evaluation of terminal states using a heuristic function.
+- Recursive generation of the game tree up to depth 6.
+- Alternating MAX and MIN turns.
-- Visualización del árbol de decisiones con NetworkX y Matplotlib.
+- Decision tree visualization using NetworkX and Matplotlib.

 ---

-## 🛠️ Tecnologías y Librerías
+## 🛠️ Technologies and Libraries

 - Python 3
-- NetworkX – para la representación de grafos
+- NetworkX – for graph representation
-- Matplotlib – para la visualización del árbol de búsqueda
+- Matplotlib – for search tree visualization

 ---

-## 📂 Estructura del Código
+## 📂 Code Structure

-- `Stack`: clase para representar el estado del problema de las pilas.
-- `Tablero`: clase para simular el juego de fichas en el algoritmo Minimax.
-- `a_star_search()`: función principal para ejecutar el algoritmo A*.
-- `generar_arbol()`: función recursiva para construir el árbol de juego con Minimax.
-- `evaluarDistancia()`: función de evaluación para nodos hoja y propagación de valores.
+- `src/astar.py`: Contains the implementation of the A* algorithm, including:
+  - `Stack` class: models the stack-based block problem.
+  - `a_star_search()`: main function to execute the A* search and visualize the tree.

+- `src/minimax.py`: Contains the implementation of the Minimax algorithm, including:
+  - `Tablero` class: models the board and piece movements.
+  - `generar_arbol()`: recursive function to build the game tree.
+  - `evaluarDistancia()`: evaluation function for leaf nodes and value propagation.

 ---

-## 🎯 Objetivos Alcanzados
+## 🎯 Achievements

-- ✅ Implementación funcional de A* y Minimax.
+- ✅ Functional implementation of A* and Minimax.
-- ✅ Visualización de árboles de búsqueda.
-- ✅ Gestión eficiente de estados y movimientos.
-- ✅ Aplicación de buenas prácticas de programación.
+- ✅ Visualization of search and decision trees.
+- ✅ Efficient state and movement management.
+- ✅ Application of clean coding and software design practices.

 ---

-## 🧠 Conclusión
+## 🧠 Conclusion

-Este proyecto ha sido una experiencia enriquecedora que ha permitido aplicar conceptos teóricos a problemas prácticos, reforzando habilidades en programación, resolución de problemas y visualización de estructuras de datos.
+This project has been a valuable and challenging experience, allowing us to apply theoretical concepts to practical problems.
+It strengthened our skills in programming, problem-solving, and data structure visualization.

 ---

-## 📁 Archivos
+## 📁 Files

-- `memoriaIA1.pdf`: Documento explicativo de la práctica y el código desarrollado.
-- `main.py`: Código fuente
+- `memoriaIA1.pdf`: Report detailing the implementation and explanation of the practice.
+- `src/astar.py`: Source code for the A* algorithm.
+- `src/minimax.py`: Source code for the Minimax algorithm.